 The tooth can be removed from the data by clicking "Remove Tooth".
-If you are not satisfied with the result, the action performed can be reversed with the "Undo" button, and the tooth selection parameters can be modified.
+If you are not satisfied with the result, the action you carried out can be reversed with the "Undo" button, and the tooth selection parameters can be modified.

-16. Surgical guides
+16 Surgical guides

 It is possible to fabricate surgical guides in the program on the basis of imported STL models or a so-called scan appliance.
 It is also possible to edit the surgical guide fabricated.
-Text labels can be created on the surface with the "Label Tool".
-Surgical guides are fabricated using the functions located on the "Guide" panel, which you can open by clinking on the "File > Guide Fabrication" menu item.
+Surgical guides are fabricated using the functions located on the "Guide" panel (1), which you can open by clicking on the "File (or Panels) > Guide Fabrication" (2) menu item (while "Normal" or "Advanced" mode is active (3)).
 The tools are divided into groups according to their purpose.

-The first group combines elements used together for both model types.
-The second contains a button for fabricating surgical guides on the basis of a scan appliance model.
-The third contains all elements for fabricating an offset surgical guide from a surface model of the oral cavity.
+The first group (4) combines elements used together for both model types.
+The second (5) contains a button for fabricating surgical guides on the basis of a scan appliance model.
+The third (6) contains a function creating the undercut model.
+The fourth (7) contains all elements for fabricating an offset surgical guide from a surface model.
+The fifth (8) contains tools for creating label text.
 These are followed by panels for creating labels.